sally14/sally14.github.io/index.md

  Apart from that, I :
- - worked as a teaching assistant for Xavier Dupré's [Python for data scientist course at ENSAE](http://www.xavierdupre.fr/app/ensae_teaching_cs/helpsphinx/td_2a.html).
+ - Worked as a teaching assistant for Xavier Dupré's [Python for data scientist course at ENSAE](http://www.xavierdupre.fr/app/ensae_teaching_cs/helpsphinx/td_2a.html).
 I wrote some introductory material for my students, that you can find on my [teaching page](./teaching/teachings.md)
  - Teached a course named  **"Learning text representation for Social Sciences"** at Université Gustave Eiffel.
 A short syllabus can be found [here](/data/teaching_stuff/syllabus.pdf)
  - Worked as a teaching assistant for the [ML for NLP](https://nlp-ensae.github.io/) course at ENSAE.